Dublin: Rail

-Heuston and Connolly stations are the two main railway termini in Dublin.
-Operated by Iarnród Éireann, the Dublin Suburban Rail network consists of five railway lines serving the Greater Dublin Area and commuter towns such as Drogheda and Dundalk in County Louth, Gorey in County Wexford, and extending as far as Portlaoise in County Laois, and once a day to Newry.
-One of the five lines is the electrified Dublin Area Rapid Transit (DART) line, which runs primarily along the coast of Dublin, comprising 31 stations, from Malahide and Howth southwards as far as Bray and Greystones in County Wicklow.
-Commuter rail operates on the other four lines using Irish Rail diesel multiple units.
-In 2013, passengers for DART and Dublin Suburban lines were 16 million and 11.7 million, respectively (around 75% of all Irish Rail passengers).

-Dublin once had an extensive system of trams but this was largely phased out by 1949.
-A new light rail system, often described as a tram system, the Luas, was launched in 2004, and is run by Transdev Ireland (under contract from Transport Infrastructure Ireland), carrying over 34 million passengers annually.
+Dublin once had an extensive system of trams, but this was largely phased out by 1949.
+A new light rail system, often described as a tram system, the Luas was launched in 2004.
+The Luas is operated by the KeolisAmey, having been operated from commencement to August 2026 by Transdev, and carried 55 million passengers in 2025.
 The network consists of two interconnecting lines; the Red Line links the Docklands and city centre with the south-western suburbs of Tallaght and Saggart, while the Green Line connects northern inner city suburbs and the main city centre with suburbs to the south of the city including Sandyford and Brides Glen, mostly along the former route of the Harcourt Street railway line.
-Together these lines comprise a total 67 stops and 44.5 km of track.
+Together, these lines comprise a total of 67 stops and 44.5 km of track.
 Construction of a 6 km extension to the Green Line, bringing it into the north of the city, commenced in June 2013 and was opened for passenger travel on 9 December 2017.

 A metro service is proposed under the name of Metrolink, and planned to run from Dublin's northside to Charlemont via Dublin Airport and St. Stephen's Green.